Langtang Trek: 11-Days Itinerary, Guide, and Cost Overview

 Our 11-day Langtang Valley Trek’s pathways start from Syabrubesi which is a day-long drive from the capital and take you through a surreal world of mountains, glaciers, forests, and rivers.
 A week-long trek in the Langtang National Park through the lush forests, tropical lowland jungles, and cold high altitude glaciers offer you spectacular views of Langtang Lirung (7246m), Kimshung (6781m), and Langshisha Ri (6370m) in Kyangjin Gompa.
 Also, there are chances of observing elusive wildlife such as musk deer, Himalayan tahr, or red panda wandering through the dense woodland cover of the national park.
 As we go from the tropical lowlands to the alpine heights of the Langtang Valley, keen-eyed hikers may even spot indications of the extremely rare snow leopard.

-As a whole, the Langtang Valley Trek is a short, classic, and lesser-known trail that is ideal for those looking for a true Himalayan trip in a short length of time, that gives a taste of Nepalese trekking and is non-crowded even during the peak trekking season.
+As a whole, the 11 Days Langtang Valley Trek Itinerary is a short, classic, and lesser-known trail that is ideal for those looking for a true Himalayan trip in a short length of time, that gives a taste of Nepalese trekking and is non-crowded even during the peak trekking season.

-Note: Our itinerary includes a side trek to the Kyanjin Ri (4773)/ Tserko Ri (5450m)/ Langshisa Kharka (4100m) on the 7th day which makes the highlight of this trip.
+Note: Our 11 Days Langtang Valley Trek Itinerary includes a side trek to the Kyanjin Ri (4773)/ Tserko Ri (5450m)/ Langshisa Kharka (4100m) on the 7th day which makes the highlight of this trip.
 As per the day’s weather conditions, trekkers’ interests, and conditions, we could make one of these three viewpoints that day’s destination.

 Out of these three, Kyanjin Ri is the most popular, Langshisha Kharka is the easiest, and Tserko Ri is the least popular and most difficult one.
 Popular or not, difficult or not, all these three wilderness side treks equally provide 360-degree views of the Himalayas, Kyanjin Village, numerous glaciers, yak pasture, and a wide bank of the Langtang River.